kubernetes/enhancements/keps/sig-node/3953-node-resource-hot-plug/README.md

 * Hot unplug of node resources.
 * Update the autoscaler to utilize resource hot plugging.

 ## Proposal

-This KEP aims to support the node resource hot plugging by adding a polling mechanism in kubelet to fetch the machine-information from cAdvisor's cache which is already updated periodically, This information will be fetched periodically by kubelet, after which the node status updater is responsible for updating this information at node level in the cluster.
+This KEP strives to enable node resource hot plugging by incorporating a polling mechanism within the kubelet to retrieve machine-information from cAdvisor's cache, which is already updated periodically.
+The kubelet will periodically fetch this information, subsequently entrusting the node status updater to disseminate these updates at the node level across the cluster.

-Additionally, this KEP aims to improve the initialization and reinitialization of resource managers, such as the memory manager and CPU manager, so that they can adapt to change in node's configurations.
+Moreover, this KEP aims to refine the initialization and reinitialization processes of resource managers, including the memory manager and CPU manager, to ensure their adaptability to changes in node configurations.

 ### User Stories